The crime of the century!

 What is so upsetting is that it was one of the most amazing days I have ever seen.
 The beach was abandoned, and we had almost the entire place to ourselves, except for a few fishermen and a couple of families camping (at the opposite end from where I parked of course).
 It was the perfect temperature, the waves were crashing like I had never seen them, and there wasn’t a cloud in the sky.
 I saw a troop of white faced monkeys cruising through a tree, about 15 parrots squawking in another and a group of tourists riding through the sand on horses.
 My dogs were in a complete state of euphoria, as they chased every squirrel in site, rolled around in horse manure, and dived bombed in and out of the waves.
 But all that good feeling went right out the window, literally, when I got back to my truck.
 So we swept out all the glass off the seats, loaded the pups in the back, and returned to the house, where I spent the next hour or so Shop Vacuuming up the pieces.
 As you can imagine, I had a miserable attitude, I hated the world, and found myself wishing a slow, torturous, painful death to the thief.
 “I hope he sells the phone for 20 bucks, buys crack, overdoses and chokes to death on his own vomit in his sleep” I thought to myself.
 But very quickly, I got over it, because I am just not going to allow that kind of thinking to destroy my life.
 I have always been a firm believer that you are a product of your thoughts; you will move in the direction of your attitude.
 So I tried to find the silver lining on the cloud, and focused on all the great things going on in my life.
 Maybe he just needed the money to feed his family, and now I have a great excuse to upgrade my phone to the next level of technological stupidity, one that I will never be able to understand or operate no matter how many hours I spend playing with it, but I will be the cool dude with the new phone.

-Now, I know what some of you are saying, “See I told you there is Costa Rica crime.”
+Now, I know what some of you are saying, “See I told you there is crime in Costa Rica!”
 Of course there is, this is not Disneyland, or some fantasy theme park; there is crime everywhere, but compared to what the rest of the world is going through, a broken window and a missing phone is not a big deal.
 By the way, he didn’t steal my wallet with my credit cards and IDs, nor did he take my Great White CD that was in the glove box, Thank God for 80s music.
 I am sure he did glance at it, considering it for a moment though, but seeing 5 dudes with hair to their elbows, over loaded with Pantene styling spray probably completely freaked him out anyway.
 In life, sometimes you are the windshield and sometimes you are the bug, and this day I was flying along, minding my own business and SPLAT.
 When I got back to the house, I called and put a hold on my cell phone, checked my emails, and then went to my favorite news page to get an update on the world’s happenings in the last 24 hours.

 Hundreds killed in Gaza, including dozens of little children.